byungju0624/byungju0624/README.md

 ### Hi there 👋

-I'm Byungju Jeong who is interested in Front-End fron South Korea.
+I'm Byungju Jeong who is interested in Front-End from South Korea.

 If you want to contact me, Please leave me a message.